oladapo-joseph/Automobile_Sales_Analysis/README.md

 <span style="color:red">This is a personal rough sheet </span>

-In the ['practice.ipynb'](practice.ipynb) i carried out exploratory Data Analysis using python tools like *Pandas, Matplotlib, and Seaborn* on the Automobile sales data of a company from 1980 to 2023.
+In the [notebook](analysis.ipynb) i carried out exploratory Data Analysis using python tools like *Pandas, Matplotlib, and Seaborn* on the Automobile sales data of a company from 1980 to 2023.
 >I investiaged the following:
 > * The impact of unemployment on Sales
 > * The impact of recession on sales.
-> * Also to measure the seasonality impact on sales.
+> * Also to measure the seasonality impact on sal
 > * I also checked how each vehicle type faired during different seasons, <b>Recession and Non Recession</b>
 > * Amount of money spent on Advertisement in both periods and also which Vehicle type